QUALITIES TO LOOK FOR IN A TRAUMA THERAPIST

 Anyone working in trauma should be compassionate.
 The idea of being emotionally removed as in psychoanalysis does not work in trauma therapy.
 Therapist needs to encourage the experience of tolerating all feelings and normalize client experiences.
 The therapist should be emphatic, be able to demonstrate feeling states and use compassion in doing healing work.

 There are several specialized practices that require post graduate study to treat trauma.
 Some are more efficacious than others, some are good for some people but not for others.
-Some therapies do not consider dissociation or dissociated memories, some are better at breaking through dissociation.
+Some Trauma Therapist do not consider dissociation or dissociated memories, some are better at breaking through dissociation.
 Such therapies include Trauma Focused CBT, Sensorimotor Therapy, Somatic Experiencing, Cognitive Processing Therapy, Narrative Processing Therapy, Brain Spotting, Trauma Focused Hypnotherapy and EMDR.
 There are others that are similar to methods listed but have different names.

 Regardless of approach, you want to know that there will be a preparation period where resources for coping and emotional regulation are established before getting into distressful past history.
 Mindfulness or awareness training should be part of preparation as we cannot work that which we are not aware and mindfulness is an effective coping skill.
 Trauma therapists should be well versed in mindfulness as well as in being able to teach these skills.